MattSaidel/CommandLine-Timer/README.md

 CommandLine-Timer
 =================

-building on python timer script with CmdI() module
+building on python timer script with Cmd() module

+This script works.